 The Silver Needle variety is the most delicate and fine white tea.
 It consists of only silver-colored buds about 30 mm in length and offers light, sweet flavor.
+The tea is made using only young leaves from the tea plant.
 Silver Needle white tea has a golden flush, floral aroma and a woodsy body.

 White Peony is the second highest quality white tea and has a mixture of buds and leaves.
 In general, White Peony is made using the top two leaves.
 White Peony teas have a stronger taste profile than the Silver Needle type.
 Complex flavors blend flowery notes with a full-bodied feel and a slightly nutty finish.
 This white tea is also considered a good budget buy in comparison to Silver Needle as it is cheaper and still offers a fresh, robust flavor.
 White Peony tea is more pale green and gold than it's pricier alternative.